 Claire Anderson

-Executive Director and Co-founder
+Executive Director

-Claire has also advanced Ripple Effect’s role at the systems level, most recently by launching Louisiana Evergreen, a collaborative initiative that brings organizations together to define and tackle the systemic barriers that undermine effective and sustained environmental education.
+Under her leadership, Ripple Effect has grown from a classroom pilot into a long-term partner for schools and charter management networks across New Orleans.
+She has also advanced Ripple Effect’s role at the systems level, most recently by launching Louisiana Evergreen, a collaborative initiative that brings organizations together to define and tackle the systemic barriers that undermine effective and sustained environmental education.

 Past and Current Projects